 WILKE, TEXAS.
 Wilke, located in central Burnet County at the fork of the Austin and Northwestern Railroad on the southeast side of Burnet, was once a stockaded settlement which served as a camp and cutting ground for the convict laborers cutting granite for the Capitol in Austin.
-It was named for Gustav (Gus) Wilkeqv, who served as foreman for the project.
+It was named for Gustav (Gus) Wilke, who served as foreman for the project.
 The name remained as a railroad stop in the 1940s, but it did not appear on county highway maps in the 1980s.

 Darrell Debo, Burnet County History (2 vols., Burnet, Texas: Eakin, 1979).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Vivian Elizabeth Smyrl, "WILKE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvw53), accessed June 16, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "WILKE, TX," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/hvw53.

 Uploaded on June 15, 2010.
 Modified on March 25, 2019.
 Published by the Texas State Historical Association.